Finding Freedom in the Kitchen

 Closing Thoughts

-Not with guarantees.
-Not with formulas.
-But with invitations: to notice, to question, to keep going, to stop waiting for permission.
+These books were invitations in disguise.
+Calling me to notice, to question, to keep going and to stop waiting for permission.

 Just begin.